These trees, which start with N, are diverse, with leaves, flowers, and textures that combine to create unique botanical wonders.

 Botanical Name: Carissa macrocarpa

-This versatile shrub with shiny, dark green leaves and fragrant white flowers that bloom year-round.
-It produces bright red fruits that are edible and can be used in jams, jellies, and desserts.
-This plant is perfect for coastal areas as it can tolerate salt spray and sandy soils.
-Its thorny branches also make it a great choice for creating natural hedges or security barriers.
+Create natural hedges or security barriers with this plant, as they have thorny branches that can deter predators.
+This shrub features shiny, dark green leaves and fragrant white flowers that bloom throughout the year.
+It produces bright red fruits, which can be used in your homemade jams, jellies, and desserts.
+They are suitable for coastal areas as they can tolerate salt spray and sandy soils.

 12. Nectarine Tree